stellargraph/stellargraph/README.md

 * HinSAGE
   - Extension of GraphSAGE algorithm to heterogeneous networks.
-  Supports representation learning, node classification/regression, and link prediction/regression for heterogeneous graphs. in a supervised setting.
+  Supports representation learning, node classification/regression, and link prediction/regression for heterogeneous graphs.
   The current implementation supports mean aggregation of neighbour nodes, taking into account their types and the types of links between them.

 * Node2Vec [2]